New 2024 ABMS Standards for Continuing Certification

 Once your current certification expires, you will enter on a five-year cycle.
 Learn how to check your certification expiration date in ABA GO here.

-As a result of the report and recommendations from the Commission, ABMS drafted the new Standards for Continuing Certification and held a 80-day public comment period for key stakeholders and the public prior to finalizing.
+As a result of the report and recommendations from the Commission, ABMS drafted the new Standards for Continuing Certification and held an 80-day public comment period for key stakeholders and the public prior to finalizing.

 With the rapid growth of scientific knowledge and the advancement of technical capabilities, the need for increased ongoing engagement in learning and new knowledge development has emerged.
 When initial certification is awarded based on a comprehensive assessment process and followed up with continuing certification programs that are meaningful, engaging and relevant to their practices, both diplomates and the public benefit.